Esumberliniv/CIS301-Capstone/README.md

 3. **Drive Social Impact:** Provide actionable insights for policy interventions in underserved communities
 4. **Deliver Production-Ready Application:** Build scalable, maintainable full-stack system

+## 🔬 Research Questions

+This project analyzes the Mastercard Inclusive Growth Score (IGS) data to answer:

+1. **How do economic inclusion scores correlate with demographic and economic indicators?**
+   - Is there a relationship between IGS scores and median household income?
+   - Do communities with higher inclusion scores show better access to digital infrastructure?
+   - How does affordable housing availability impact overall inclusion scores?

+2. **What regional patterns exist in economic inclusion across the United States?**
+   - How do IGS scores vary across different states and counties?
+   - Are there geographic clusters of economically excluded communities?
+   - What spatial patterns emerge when analyzing opportunity gaps?

+3. **Which dimensions have the strongest impact on overall inclusion scores?**
+   - What are the key drivers of high vs. low IGS performance?
+   - How do different components (minority/women-owned businesses, internet access, housing, income) contribute to overall scores?
+   - Which metrics show the strongest correlations with economic opportunity?

+4. **How have economic inclusion scores evolved over time (2017-2024)?**
+   - Are communities improving their inclusion metrics year-over-year?
+   - What trends can be identified in economic opportunity gaps?
+   - Which states or counties show the most significant progress?

+5. **What factors predict successful economic inclusion implementation?**
+   - Can we identify characteristics of high-performing census tracts?
+   - What policy interventions might be most effective based on data patterns?
+   - How can policymakers use this data to target "investment deserts"?

 ## 🗂️ Repository Structure

 ```